King-Size Homer: Cultural references

-While Homer is in the clothes store, two mannequins wearing similar outfits and riding on bikes are shown.
+The plus-sized clothes store is called "The Vast Waistband", a reference to Newton Minow's speech "Television and the Public Interest".
+In the store, two mannequins wearing similar outfits and riding on bikes are shown.
 These are based on Billy and Benny McCrary, the world's heaviest twins who weighed over 700 lb each.
 They received fame after appearing in The Guinness Book of World Records in a picture that depicts the twins riding their Honda motorcycles.
 They would appear again in the same season in the episode "The Day the Violence Died".
 The scene in which Bart and his friends observe the obese Homer through a window is based on a scene from the 1993 film What's Eating Gilbert Grape.

 Homer thinks that he can order the soft drink Tab by pressing the tab key on the keyboard, and becomes anxious when he can't find the "any key".
 The latter joke was inspired by the writers reading that 1/3 of complaint calls to a computer help line from new users were from people who could not find the "Any" key, which has never been part of any computer keyboard at any time.
 When Homer vents gas from a nuclear reactor, the gas destroys crops of corn.
 A farmer says, "Oh no, the corn!
 Paul Newman's gonna have ma' legs broke!".
 This is in reference to the legend of Newman's Own popcorn products, in which Newman threatened anyone who might attempt to steal his popcorn.

 At the cinema, Homer tries to watch the film Honk If You're Horny, starring actor Pauly Shore and actress Faye Dunaway.
+Dunaway turned down a guest spot on the show and in retaliation, the writers opted to put her in a goofy movie that they thought was below her caliber of work.
 Homer's "fat guy hat" strongly resembles Chef Paul Prudhomme's and actor Dom DeLuise's signature white caps.